Competency Interview Questions on Problem Solving

 Analyse the Problem

 Show how you collected the information and analysed it to look for possible causes.
+Consider quantitative and qualitative methods.
 Then describe how you looked for links between the causes, and analysed these “groups of causes” to come up with possible solutions.

 Generating Possible Solutions